Architect designs tornado shelters for schools

 Now he’s obsessed with preventing such a scenario.

 In three years, Erwin’s company, Paragon Architecture, has worked on 37 tornado safe rooms at schools and community centers across Missouri.
-The firm also has an office in Joplin, Mo., where it worked with the school district to apply for grants to build 16 safe rooms in schools across the city.
+The company also has an office in Joplin, Missouri, where it worked with the school district to apply for grants to build 16 safe rooms in schools across the city.

 A massive tornado hit Joplin in May 2011, killing 161 people.
 Tornadoes are rated on the Fujita scale from 1-5.
 An F1 is the weakest category.
 Joplin's 2011 tornado and the one that struck near Oklahoma City on Monday were both rated F5 because they caused death and injuries.

 Whenever there’s a tornado, Erwin sees a rise in interest.
 Tuesday alone, he received half a dozen calls from schools and businesses.

 “Unfortunately, it takes events like these to remind us that we have to protect ourselves,” he said.
 On a national level, Hurricane Katrina in 2005 and tornadoes in recent years are behind a building boom in safe rooms.
 They’re designed to hold large numbers of people at community centers and in schools.

 The structures must be able to survive debris driven by 250 mile-per-hour winds, Erwin says.
 Walls are made of precast concrete slabs and insulation, 14 inches thick.
 Any glass used for windows must be able to withstand a 2-by-4 shot at it from a cannon.

 The Federal Emergency Management Agency encourages the construction of safe rooms, offering to pick up 75 percent of the tab if school districts or local governments successfully apply for funding.
 In Missouri, applications for these hazard mitigation grants go through the Missouri State Emergency Management Agency.